Louisiana vs. Marshall New Orleans Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - Marshall has played 12 games, with six wins against the spread.

-- The Thundering Herd have turned the ball over three more times (23 total) than the Ragin' Cajuns have forced a turnover (20) this season.
+- The Thundering Herd have turned the ball over 23 times this season, three more turnovers than the Ragin' Cajuns have forced (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.